All Aussie Adventures: Common gags

-Much of the humour of All Aussie Adventures is contained in the sight gags.
+Much of the humor of All Aussie Adventures is contained in the sight gags.
 Tents collapse, camp fires rage out of control, cars roll away and Coight trips and falls painfully.

 Coight regularly suffers from flatulence, especially when he is sitting in a quiet idyllic pool, whereupon bubbles inevitably rise to the surface.
 When bending over, he will occasionally pass wind.

 Coight is fond of saving indigenous wildlife and preserving historical Australian sites.
 However, due to Coight's clumsiness and/or inattentiveness he often unintentionally destroys the animal or location.

 Coight often attempts to make jokes with his friends during the programs.
 Unfortunately, most of these fall flat.
 He presents himself as a man with "mates" all around Australia, whom he likes to bring into his shows.
 These "mates" usually avoid him, or barely know him, but he seems oblivious to any embarrassment this should cause him on air.

 In one episode an Indigenous Australian is educating Coight on finding bush tucker.
 Coight attempts to tell the joke about being on a "seafood diet...I see food and I eat it", achieving absolutely no reaction.
 The guest is as clueless as Coight, rejecting all Coight's ideas on bush tucker, and telling Coight that the outback is full of wild bananas, out of season at the time.

-Coight also claims to be one of the greatest birdcallers in the business with over 100 different bird calls in his repertoire (most of which sound identical).
+Coight also claims to be one of the greatest bird-callers in the business with over 100 different bird calls in his repertoire (most of which sound identical).
 According to Coight "once you get your finger in the right position and your tongue doing the same..... the rest is easy".
 He then demonstrates a bird call but his flatulence interrupts it.
 He tries to downplay this by suggesting the flatus was "the reply call of an injured bird".

 Stock footage

-Another source of humour is the frequent use of stock footage in incongruous situations.
+Another source of humor is the frequent use of stock footage in incongruous situations.
 The most well-known example of this is the "handshaking shot".

 When Coight meets a new character the program will cut to a closeup shot of their handshake.
 As a gag, this is clearly a shot taken at a different time with different people.
 When Coight shakes hands with an indigenous Australian, the closeup will show two white hands.
 When he shakes hands with a white Australian, the closeup will show a black and a white hand.
 This serves to highlight the artificial and constructed nature of this sort of television series banter.

 Scenery footage is often re-used in the different episodes.
 Footage obviously shot in Victoria will be shown when Coight is supposedly far into the Northern Territory.

 Footage of the Toyota Land Cruiser used in the show is often reused, meaning the number plate often changes throughout the episode.
 Beginning in Season 3, the original vehicle is replaced by a Land Rover Defender.